flybywiresim/docs/docs/aircraft/common/flypados3/performance.md

 **Runway**

-- Enter the runway number of the runway being used for takeoff.
+- Select the runway designator of the runway desired to be used for takeoff.

-**Runway Bearing**
+**Runway Heading**

 - This is the direction of the runway referenced to magnetic North.
-It will be filled automatically after entering the runway number.
+It will be filled automatically after selecting the runway.

 **TORA**

 - This is the length of the portion of the runway available for takeoff.
-It will be filled automatically after entering the runway number.
+It will be filled automatically after entering the runway.
 Be aware that this information comes from the MSFS 2020 runway length data and may not always be accurate.
 We recommend checking the TORA distance with the airport 10-9 (or 10-9A) chart as shown in the examples in [Advanced Takeoff Calculator Guide](../../../pilots-corner/a32nx/a32nx-advanced-guides/flight-planning/takeoff-perf-calc.md), especially if you plan an intersection departure.
 You should also reduce the TORA if you start on the runway, as MSFS 2020 typically places the airplane well forward of the beginning of the TORA.
 - If you enter a TORA that is less than the MSFS 2020 runway length, the difference will be shown as a TO Shift (takeoff shift) value in the replica of the MCDU performance page on the right side of the calculator.